Circulation Frequently Asked Questions

 Can I check out a book if I am not a Siena student?

-Only if you are alumni, or if you have a Direct Access Program (DAP) card from another library.
+Only if you are alumni, St. Bernard's student, or if you have a Direct Access Program (DAP) card from another library.

 Can I check out reference books or journals?

-No. These materials must stay in the Library.
-You can make photocopies from these books if you need a particular chapter or article.
+No, these materials must stay in the Library.
+You can photocopy or scan these books if you need a particular chapter or article.